aerogear/modern-appdev-workshop/README.md

 ```
 4. Review the `Task.graphql` file inside `model` with your GraphQL types.
 This file was added as part of the template.
 GraphBack allows you to
-provide your own business logic, but for this example, we will use the logic that
+provide your own business logic, but for this example we will use logic that
 was provided as part of the template.
+We can extend it at any point later.

-We can extend it later as part of the hackathon.
+5. Subscriptions are used in GraphQL to enable recieving real time updates from server.

-5. Subscriptions are used in GraphQL to enable live updates of data.
-Graphback can help with subscriptions.
+Graphback offers out of the box support for subscriptions providing updates for create, update and delete operations separately.
+For this workshop we going to consume only create
 Open `config.json` in the root of the directory and enable the `subCreate` flag.
 ```
  "subCreate": true,
 ```
-This flag is used to tell graphback that we would like to generate the Subscriptions, particularly when a schema type is created.
+This flag is used to tell graphback that we would like to generate the Subscriptions, particularly when a items are created.

 6. Run `graphback generate` to generate schema and resolvers